 - Associate your Facebook account with WeChat.

 As we can see, it incorporates a wide range of functions within a single app, that are also present in several other popular messaging applications, therefore, we can consider it an all-in-one.
-Furthermore, its functions to meet other nearby users increase its social side.
+Furthermore, its functions to meet other nearby users increase its social aspect.

-Greater privacy for your communications
+Greater privacy for our communications

 One of the greatest concerns for users of messaging apps has to be privacy.
 In many services, as soon as you hit the send button you lose all your control over the message as it's then stored on external servers.